7.5: Sensitive and Critical Periods of Development

 Critical Periods of Development

-Critical periods of development, during which exposure to environmental input causes irreversible changes to brain function and structure also occur during early childhood.
+Early childhood also features critical periods when environmental input irreversibly shapes brain function and structure.
 Critical periods can be exemplified in sensory development and first language learning.
 Past experiments with animals have shown that sensory deprivation during infancy (e.g., an animal is deprived of sight or sound) can have lasting and irreversible consequences on their brain development (Hubel & Wiesel, 1970).
-For instance, in research with animals, visual deprivation to one eye during a critical period causes lasting vision loss due to decreased cortical neuron spiking responses to the deprived eye (Gordon & Stryker, 1996).
-In response to visual deprivation to one eye during a critical period, the brain reorganizes and prioritizes visual input from the non-deprived eye.
+For instance, animal studies show that depriving one eye of visual input during a critical period permanently impairs vision by reducing cortical neuron responses to that eye (Gordon & Stryker, 1996).
+In response to such visual deprivation, the brain reorganizes and prioritizes visual input from the non-deprived eye.

 The brain’s adaptive nature can also be seen in individuals who are born blind or deaf and as a result may rely on other sensory systems.
 For example, in humans, the occipital cortex is typically involved in visual perception.
-In individuals with early blindness (who become blind during the first few years of life), the occipital cortex shifts from processing visual input to processing other sensory-related information, such as tactile and auditory sensations (Voss, 2013).
+In individuals with early blindness (who become blind during the first few years of life), the occipital cortex shifts from processing visual input to other sensory-related information, such as tactile and auditory sensations (Voss, 2013).
 This adaptive process is known as cross-modal plasticity.
-Recent research indicates that cross-modal plasticity may persist even after sensory functioning (i.e., vision) is restored, which may suggest that the manner in which the brain reorganizes itself during a critical period could persist throughout adulthood (Mowad et al., 2020).
+Recent research indicates that cross-modal plasticity can persist after sensory function (e.g., vision) is restored, suggesting brain reorganization during critical periods may persist throughout adulthood (Mowad et al., 2020).

-Critical periods of development have also been discussed for first language acquisition.
+Critical periods of development occur for first language acquisition.
 In the early 1970s, the tragic story of Genie, an adolescent girl who for most of her childhood experienced severe isolation and neglect, caught the world by storm.
-Upon encountering Genie, it was determined that she was unable to verbally communicate through language.
-A research team began working with Genie to study her linguistic development and ultimately concluded that, while Genie showed initial progress in learning speech production and grammatical structure, her language proficiency remained atypical and severely impaired (Curtiss, 1974).
-A more recent study assessed children who did not receive the required language input during the first year of life, due to either isolation or hearing difficulties, and found that those children later showed severe language syntax impairments (Friedmann & Rusou, 2015).
+When discovered, Genie was unable to communicate verbally with language.
+Researchers studied Genie’s linguistic development over many years and concluded that, despite initial progress in speech and grammar, her language proficiency remained severely impaired (Curtiss, 1974).
+A more recent study found that children, who lacked language input during the first year of life due to isolation or hearing difficulties, later had severe language-syntax impairments (Friedmann & Rusou, 2015).
 In sum, the absence of key environmental inputs, especially during critical periods in early childhood, may be particularly detrimental to subsequent brain development.

 Adolescence as a sensitive period of development

-Adolescence, the phase of life between childhood and adulthood, which is generally considered ages 10-24 years, is marked by significant brain and behavioral changes.
-As a result of the ubiquitous social, cognitive, and emotional changes during adolescence, this stage of development is now widely considered to be a sensitive period of development.
+Adolescence, the phase between childhood and adulthood (often considered ages 10-24), is marked by significant brain and behavioral changes.
+As a result of the ubiquitous social, cognitive, and emotional changes during adolescence, this stage of development is now widely considered a sensitive period of development.

 How does brain development during adolescence shape behavior?
 Substantial neuroimaging research has shown that the frontal lobes, which include regions of the brain involved in executive function, such as the prefrontal cortex, are late-developing and undergo significant maturation that continues well into adolescence (Fuster et al., 2002; Casey et al., 1997; Giedd, 2004).
-Parallel to these brain development findings, prior work also suggests that adolescence is marked by increased sensation-seeking and risk-taking behaviors (Spear, 2000).
-Neuroscientists have since suggested that the increase in risk-taking during adolescence may emerge as a result of delayed development of self-regulatory capabilities, which may arise as the product of an interaction between heightened sensation-seeking and an immature executive function system that is not yet able to modulate reward-seeking impulses (Steinberg et al., 2004).
+Parallel to these brain development findings, prior work indicates that adolescence is marked by increased sensation-seeking and risk-taking behaviors (Spear, 2000).
+Neuroscientists have suggested that adolescent risk-taking may result from underdeveloped self-regulation, heightened sensation-seeking, and an immature executive function system unable to control reward-seeking impulses (Steinberg et al., 2004).

 definition